YumaIsMe/YTAdblock-Extension/README.md

 ## Installation
 1. Download the [YTblocker.zip](https://github.com/YumaIsMe/YTAdblock-Extension/files/14070062/YTblocker.zip) file.
 2. Unzip the archive to your local machine.
-3. Open your browser and navigate to [extension settings](chrome://extensions/).
+3. Open your browser and navigate to [extension](chrome://extensions/).
 4. Enable Developer Mode.
 5. Load the extension by selecting "Load unpacked" and choosing the unzipped folder.